softgrow/bikedirect-adelaide-web-map/README.md

 Issues
 ======
-* Doesn't load in mobile - suggest change to mobile openlayers
 * Slow to load - profiling shows it is in drawing the vectors of the bike path layer, suggest combine small segments with larger to reduce number of items to be drawn, alternatively don't display bike layer until zoomed in